Dinzeyi2/nextlines/README.md

   and to disallow calls to `eval`, `exec`, `__import__`, and `open`.
 * Only a small whitelist of safe built-ins (e.g. `print`, `len`, `range`) is exposed to executed code; all other built-ins are unavailable.
+* Execution happens inside a sandboxed subprocess with no network access and limited visibility of the filesystem.
-* Code runs in a separate subprocess with CPU time limited to one second and address space capped at roughly 50 MB via `resource` limits.
+* The sandbox has CPU time limited to one second and address space capped at roughly 50 MB via `resource` limits.
 * The subprocess is terminated if execution exceeds a one‑second timeout.

-These safeguards make code execution best-effort safe while still supporting basic educational and data‑science snippets.
+These safeguards make code execution best‑effort safe while still supporting basic educational and data‑science snippets; the sandbox is not a perfect security boundary, so avoid running it with elevated privileges.